Autism dilemma: Why is teen chewing on clothes, swallowing objects?

 While all of us engage in attention-seeking behavior, it’s important to remember that such behaviors can become a means of expressing needs for those who have trouble communicating – a core symptom of autism.

 Now what?
 Strategies for curbing pica and inappropriate chewing

 I am not a behavior therapist, but as an occupational therapist I’ve found the following general strategies helpful when working with families dealing with a child’s who is chewing on and/or swallowing inappropriate objects:

 It helps to identify when your child is most likely to engage in chewing and/or swallowing objects.
 This gives you opportunities to prevent the behavior by redirection.

 I encourage parents to keep a log, or diary, noting when and where it happens.
-Here’s a download link for the example behavioral log shown at right.

 You can likewise use the log to note possible triggers – such as being told to get ready for school or when you notice he is tired.

 Identifying patterns gives us opportunities to alter them for the better.
 For example, if your son tends to chew on his clothing or objects while he’s waiting to leave for school, see if you can prevent the behavior by engaging him with some favorite music or a game.
 Distraction can be a powerful tool for breaking unhelpful habits and other problem behaviors.